How Middle Age Runners Stay Injury Free

 Trust me, I completely know what this feels like.

-Based on where you are right now, when it comes to training for a race like a 1/2 or full marathon, what you want to do is find a solution that specifically addresses your unique situation...
+Based on where you are right now, when it comes to training for a race like a 1/2 or full marathon, what you need is to find a solution that specifically addresses your unique situation…

 Which is why I put together a book covering everything you need to know to train for a 1/2 or full marathon step-by-step.

-And based on everything you told me and the situation you're in right now, I think this resource is something that might be helpful.
+And based on everything you told me and the situation you’re in right now, I think this resource is something that might be helpful to you.

 I call this resource Crushing 26.2

-It's an Amazing Step-By-Step Program that can prepare middle age runners for their races, keep them injury free so they can have fun and finish the big race.
+It’s an Amazing Step-By-Step Program that can prepare middle age runners with hectic schedules for their races, keep them motivated & confident so they can have fun, train and finish the big race.

-You can see below my race completion certificates from recent Boston Marathon finishes.
-My systems works and I have laid it all out for you, step by step.
+You can see below, my race completion certificates from recent Boston Marathon finishes.
+My system works and I have laid it all out for you, step by step.

 For a limited time, I’m offering some amazing bonuses for anyone who purchases Crushing26.2.
 Details of these bonuses are below.